Leanl1n/RDB_HACKATHON/README.md

 # RDB Hackathon – Project Compilation

-This repository contains the complete collection of student outputs submitted for the **RDB Hackathon**.
+This repository contains the complete collection of team outputs submitted for the **RDB Hackathon**.
 Each group worked on a unique topic and produced a project folder showcasing their analysis, designs, and final presentation.

 ---